 Scott Harber, CAS, has been a Production Sound Mixer for TV and Features in Los Angeles since 1991.
 Credits for 2017 include Transformers, Bosch for Amazon, Castle at ABC and Ballers for HBO.
 At one point in time he went to San Francisco State University where he got a B.A. in Broadcast Communications.
 His parents live in San Diego, he has a son at the University of Michigan, a daughter in high school, and a wife who keeps it all squared away.

 Hailing from Miles Davis’ hometown, Cat is a professionally-trained IMEA (Illinois Music Educators Association)-award recipient for piano, flute and voice (5 octave range).
-She has performed in jazz, blues, cover, and rock bands, and at weddings and art gallery events around Los Angeles (Sheraton Delfina, Miceli’s, Sheraton Pasadena, Liquid Zoo, Left Coast Wine Bar, Universal Bar & Grill, The Baked Potato and Charlie O’s with Conan O’Brien’s band featuring Mitch Forman, the Rainbow Room and Hollywood Studio Bar and Grill in Los Angeles, Melvyn’s in Palm Springs, and Chicago’s Navy Pier, Green Dolphin Street, Joe’s Be-Bop Emporium, Magnum’s, The Keg in Evanston, Willowbrook Ballroom, Famous Freddie’s Roadhouse, Sluggers-Wrigleyville, Lovell’s of Lake Forest).
-She completed college-level dance courses in jazz, tap and ballet, and over 10 years of acting experience in stage/musical productions such as Mame (lead), Sound of Music (“Sister Sophia” and pit orchestra pianist), HMS Pinafore, The Elephant Man, Whose Life is It Anyway?, Ten Little Indians, Lo and Behold, Stage Door, and Web of Murder.
+She has performed in jazz, blues, cover, and rock bands, and at weddings and art gallery events around Los Angeles (Sheraton Delfina, Miceli’s, Sheraton Pasadena, Liquid Zoo, Left Coast Wine Bar, Universal Bar & Grill, The Baked Potato and Charlie O’s with Conan O’Brien’s band feat.
+Mitch Forman, the Rainbow Room, Hollywood Studio Bar and Grill), Palm Springs (Melvyn’s), and Chicago (Navy Pier, Green Dolphin Street, Joe’s Be-Bop Emporium, Magnum’s, The Keg in Evanston, Willowbrook Ballroom, Famous Freddie’s Roadhouse, Sluggers-Wrigleyville, Lovell’s of Lake Forest).
+She completed college-level dance courses in jazz, tap, and ballet, and has over 10 years of acting experience in stage/musical productions (Mame, The Sound of Music, HMS Pinafore, The Elephant Man, Whose Life is It Anyway?, Ten Little Indians, Lo and Behold, Stage Door, and Web of Murder).
 Her style is swayed by soul, the blues, contemporary music, and musicals, and she considers Prince, Donna Summer, Carmen McRae, Peggy Lee and Julie London as influences.
 In addition to her creative background, she has 15+ years of corporate work experience, a B.S. in Business Administration-Management from Kansas State University, a M.S. in Human-Computer Interaction from DePaul University, and a Master of Management in Library and Information Science from USC.

 Doug Perkins is a guitarist, composer, pop songwriter and is a partner/owner in the jazz guitar music education site www.jazzguitarsociety.com.
 Doug’s music is heard in television, film and advertising daily around the world everywhere from MadMen to SpongeBob Squarepants.